 - The initial library visit is with Social Studies classes to Investigate a country.
 I present a problem-solving model and our online subscription services, and students browse maps and information on geography, climate, main cities, and natural wonders so they can decide which country they want to choose for their “dream vacation.”

-- A few days later Math classes visit to Plan the Dream Vacation and I introduce an online Resource List I created that lists websites of travel service providers and tourist bureaus.
+- A few days later Math classes visit to Plan the Dream Vacation and I introduce an online Resource List with websites of travel service providers and tourist bureaus.
 I show them how to use those online travel sites to find the cost of air flights, hotels, and ground transportation, and how to use travel bureaus to find popular tourist destinations and prices for tours.
 Students have a certain dollar amount they can spend on their trip, so my Resource List provides currency conversion websites so they can calculate and keep track of trip costs.

 - The following week English Language Arts classes visit the library for the create phase of the problem-solving model.
 I discuss Academic Honesty regarding citation of text and images, and then show students how to Create a Webpage to present their project in one of two ways: as a travel agent promoting a Dream Vacation for clients, or as a tourist who is sharing experiences from their Dream Vacation.
 Teachers distribute a checklist of product requirements and an assessment rubric, which I also have on the project’s Resource List.

 Using multiple technology tools makes this project more authentic, more exciting, and more successful for students, especially since they receive credit in three different subjects for one product.
-I incorporate several Information Literacy components into the project, and I can adapt it to other grade-level Social Studies classes by having the vacationer visit destinations in our state or the U.S.
+I incorporate several Information Literacy components into the project, and I can adapt it to other grade-level Social Studies classes by having the vacationer visit destinations in our state or across the U.S.

 **Acknowledgments to Lee Hilyer of University of Houston for permission to use information from his TLA Webinar.